It’s-a-hit: ‘The Super Mario Galaxy Movie’ box office blasts off with $372.5 million globally

 Universal Pictures released the sequel globally on Wednesday, capitalizing on kids’ spring break vacations in the week leading up to the Easter holiday.
 With an estimated $182.4 million from 80 overseas markets, the film is looking at an astronomical $372.5 million debut — the latest hit for the PG rating.
 Mexico is leading the international bunch with $29.1 million from 5,136 screens, followed by the U.K. and Ireland with $19.7 million.

-The animated sequel, Illumination CEO Christopher Meledandri's 16th movie in 16 years, is the industry's biggest debut since "Avatar: Fire and Ash" launched over Christmas.
-The Chinese movie "Pegasus 3," which was not a Motion Picture Association release, has the slight edge for the 2026 global record, however.
+The animated sequel is the industry’s biggest debut since “Avatar: Fire and Ash” launched over Christmas.
+The Chinese movie “Pegasus 3,” which was not a Motion Picture Association release, has the slight edge for the 2026 global record, however.

 It’s also a dip from the first film, which opened to $204 million domestically during the same five-day time frame in 2023 ($147 of that was from Friday, Saturday and Sunday).
 “The Super Mario Bros.
 Movie” went on to be the second biggest movie of 2023, with over $1.3 billion in box office receipts.